ValdiRatu/EZDiscord/DOCS.md

 ## Discord Variables

-All discord variables **MUST** be declared in the global scope before any commands are declared.
+All discord variables **MUST** be declared in the global scope before any commands or variables are declared.

 ### Token